-Luckily, Distinct Recruitment is here to help you find easy graduate employment.
-As a leading recruitment agency with offices in Nottingham and Milton Keynes, we help match supportive businesses with motivated candidates.
+Luckily, Distinct is here to help you find easy graduate employment.
+As a leading Nottingham recruitment agency, we match supportive businesses with motivated candidates across the UK.

 To help you get started on your graduate employment journey, we’ve investigated where to look for high-paid graduate jobs and which cities are best suited to graduate work.

 In a hurry?
-We’ve got you covered!
 Click to jump to a specific section.

 Disclaimer: Please keep in mind that data post-lockdown is still coming out and making predictions isn’t an exact science.
 As the market stabilises, we’ll see more reliable figures and trends - but it’s good to know where you stand when starting your post-graduate career.